Metro Vancouver’s Hats Off Day is a festival on Burnaby’s Hastings Street. It includes a parade, live music and street entertainment in early June.

 Hats Off Day Parade

-In years when it does happen, the Hats Off Day parade also usually begins at 9:30 am.
-It’s a great parade including over 40 entries.
+The Hats Off Day parade didn’t happen in 2022.
+Fortunately, it did take place in 2023 (and hopefully will again in 2024)!
+Last year’s parade began at 10:00 am.
+The parade usually includes over 40 entries.
 Expect to see marching bands, a few floats, some old-fashioned cars, local politicians and lots of people in costume.

 Hats Off Day Street Festival

-After the parade Hastings Street is usually filled with people and their families from Boundary Road to Gamma Avenue.
+After the parade, Hastings Street is filled with people and their families from Boundary Road to Gamma Avenue.
 The street is lined with stalls from area businesses and community organizations.
 There are also food vendors, street entertainers and bands playing music throughout the day.

 Hats Off Day Show & Shine Car Show

-Below are some tips to help you make the most out of your Hats Off Day experience.
+Below are some tips to help you make the most of your Hats Off Day experience.

 TIP #1: The Hats Off Day street festival is a big event, similar to Car Free Days or Italian Day on the Drive later in the month most years.
 If you enjoy Hats Off Day, then other events to check out at other times of the year include Surrey Car Free Day, Uptown Live and the Khatsahlano Street Party.